2022 Saarland state election

 The 2022 Saarland state election was held on 27 March 2022 to elect the 17th Landtag of Saarland.
 The outgoing government was a coalition of the Christian Democratic Union (CDU) and Social Democratic Party (SPD) led by Minister-President Tobias Hans.

-The election was won by the SPD in an historic landslide, capturing a majority in the Landtag and winning at least a plurality in all municipalities of Saarland, largely attributed to the personal popularity of longtime Deputy Minister-President Anke Rehlinger.
+The election was won by the SPD in a historic landslide, capturing a majority in the Landtag and winning at least a plurality in all municipalities of Saarland, largely attributed to the personal popularity of longtime Deputy Minister-President Anke Rehlinger.
 This election was the first time since the 2017 North Rhine-Westphalia state election that an incumbent Minister-President was defeated for re-election, with the largest margin of defeat since the 2011 Hamburg state election, the first time since the 2013 Bavarian state election that a party received an absolute majority in a Landtag, as well as the first time since 1994 that the SPD did so in the Saarland.

 Overall, the SPD won 43.5% of votes to the CDU's 28.5%, a swing of fifteen percentage points between them.
 The Left lost all their seats after suffering a decline of ten points.
-The Alternative for Germany became the only minor party in the Landtag with just under 6%, while the The Greens fell just 23 votes short of the 5% electoral threshold to win seats.
+The Alternative for Germany became the only minor party in the Landtag with just under 6%, while The Greens fell just 23 votes short of the 5% electoral threshold to win seats.
 The Free Democratic Party also failed to enter the Landtag with 4.8%.
 A total of 22.3% of votes did not translate into seats due to the electoral threshold, a record high in any state election.